-When the Council lost its debt free status during 2007/08 Capita Asset Services (previously known as Capita Treasury Services) was engaged as the Council's treasury advisor.
+When the council lost its debt free status during 2007/08 Link Asset Services was engaged as the council's treasury advisor.
 The initial appointment was for one year and was considered to be value for money having sought other quotations.
-The service has recently been benchmarked and further benchmarking exercises will be conducted every three years to ensure value for money is maintained.
-The cost of the service is \pounds 7,750 per year.
+The service was benchmarked in 2016 and further benchmarking exercises will be conducted every three years to ensure value for money is maintained.
+The cost of the service is £7,750 per year and training is available for staff and members within this price.